GGyul-E/qilingframework.github.io/install.md

 docker exec -it qiling bash
 ```

-You may publish container port with -p switch.
+Docker container port can be published with -p switch.
 This is useful for emulating service such as httpd of a router.